AMENDED AND RESTATED BYLAWS

 (1) The Treasurer shall keep and maintain adequate and correct books and accounts of the Corporation's properties and transactions consistent with Generally Accepted Accounting Principles.
 The Treasurer shall send or cause to be given to the Members and Directors such financial statements and reports as are required by law, by these Bylaws, or by the Board.
 The books of account shall be open to inspection by any Director at all reasonable times.
-The Board of Directors may choose to authorize an audit of the Membership and financial records at any time by 30 days written notice to the Treasurer.
+The Board may choose to authorize an audit of the Membership and financial records at any time by 30 days written notice to the Treasurer.

-(2) If the Treasurer utilizes a service provider to perform any of the Treasurer's duties, the fees charged by such service provider shall be approved by vote of the Board of Directors on an annual basis.
+(2) If the Treasurer utilizes a service provider to perform any of the Treasurer's duties, the fees charged by such service provider shall be approved by vote of the Board on an annual basis.
 In the event such charges are on a time and materials basis, the Board of Directors may require that a "not to exceed" provision be implemented in any agreement with the service provider.

 (3) The Treasurer shall receive, disburse, and collect any money due and belonging to the Corporation and shall deposit, or cause to be deposited, all money and other valuables in the name and to the credit of the Corporation with such depositors as the Board may designate.
 The Treasurer shall pay all bills and disburse the Corporation's funds as the Board may order.
 The Treasurer shall render to the President, Chair of the Board, and the Board, when requested, an account of all transactions and of the financial condition of the Corporation, and shall prepare and file all state and federal information and tax returns as may be required by law., The Treasurer shall have such other powers and perform such other duties as the Board or the Bylaws may prescribe.